Koulinn/exercises/exercise/read.md

 A simple footer (you can be creative)

-Main goal practice CSS responsiveness and clean coding.
+The main goal is to practice CSS responsiveness and clean coding.

-Search bar, select by category and details page are extras and the next steps
+The search bar, select by category and details page are extras and the next steps.